-- a) Renal capsule is not penetrated by viable tumour. - b) Tumour may protrude (botryoid) into the renal pelvis or ureter but does not infiltrate their walls. - c) The vessels of the renal sinus are not involved by viable tumour. - d) The soft tissue of the renal sinus is not more than minimally involved by viable tumour. - e) Necrotic tumour may be present within the renal sinus or beyond the renal capsule and remain local stage I provided the margins are negative for viable and non-viable tumour.
+- a) Renal capsule is not penetrated by viable tumour. - b) Tumour may protrude (botryoid) into the renal pelvis or ureter but does not infiltrate their walls. - c) The vessels of the renal sinus are not involved by viable tumour. - d) The soft tissue of the renal sinus is not more than minimally involved by viable tumour. - e) The tumour was not ruptured or biopsied prior to removal. - f) There is no evidence of tumour at or beyond the margin of resection. - g) Necrotic tumour may be present within the renal sinus or beyond the renal capsule and remain local stage I provided the margins are negative for viable and non-viable tumour. - h) Extrarenal primary tumours are not eligible for stage I.

-COG Local stage II: The tumour is resected in one piece; the margins and lymph nodes are negative for tumour (viable or non-viable); at least one of the following is present:
+COG Local stage II: The tumour is resected in one piece; there is no evidence of tumour at or beyond the margins and the lymph nodes are negative for tumour (viable or non-viable); at least one of the following is present: